-- A cover letter and/or a financial questionnaire can be requested when it is hard to justify the amount - The in-force insurance amount is included in the assessment of the maximum total face amount
+- A Cover Letter and/or a Financial Questionnaire and/or additional financial information may be requested when it is difficult to justify the face amount requested. - The in-force insurance amount is included in the assessment of the maximum total face amount.

-Conditions Requirements Guidelin es Answers from the Financial section in the application Age Multiplication factor (X annual income) ≤ 50 9 51-60 7 Adults WITH income 61-65 5 (multiplication factor decreasing annually) etc. Ho al income = salary, bonuses, commissions, However, investment and rental incomes and ment pension are not included r letter can be required to justify the total t of insurance (in-force and pending amount) Adults WITHOUT income Answers from the Financial section in the application Non- working spouses 50% of the income multiple amount of coverage on the working spouse up to \$500,000 Adults \$100,000 Children Answers from the Financial section in the application of the parents' critical illness coverage all siblings must be similarly insured
+Conditions Requirements Guidelin es Answers to the financial questions in the application Age Multiplication factor (X annual income) 18-55 10 56-60 5 61-65 3 (multiplication factor decreasing annually) Adults WITH income - Earned I Annual Income = salary, bonuses, issions Unearned Annual Income = investment and rental incomes and retirement pension are not to be included A higher amount could be considered with Personal Net Worth er Letter can be required to justify the total t of insurance (in-force and pending amount) Adults WITHOUT income Answers to the financial questions in the application Non- working spouses \$250,000, OR 4x the working spouse's income, OR the amount of critical illness insurance in force on the working spouse Adults \$250,000 Children Answers to the financial questions in the application 000 to \$500,000 AND all siblings must be d for the same amount